John F. Fitzgerald: Second term (1910–1914)

-In 1910, Fitzgerald ran for Mayor again.
+In 1910, Fitzgerald ran for mayor again.
 His campaign was almost scuttled by a bribery scandal involving no-bid contracts with kickbacks during his first term.
 Fitzgerald escaped prosecution, but made a long-term enemy in Daniel H. Coakley, an Irish lawyer who had defended one of the key figures in the business.
 In addition to his rivalry with Lomasney, Fitzgerald now also had to contend with the rising star of James Michael Curley of Roxbury, who was kept out of the race by assurances that Fitzgerald would serve only one term.
 Fitzgerald won a narrow victory over James J. Storrow, a stiff Protestant Republican Boston Brahmin.

 Early in his first term as Boston's mayor, Fitzgerald had formulated a plan to revitalize the commercial importance of the city under the banner of "a Bigger, Busier and Better Boston."
 This plan was not pursued by Hibbard but gained traction after Fitzgerald's return to office.
 Fitzgerald was able to persuade businesses and the Massachusetts legislature to invest $9 million for improvements to the port by 1912.
 Within a year, the investments began to pay off in the form of new port traffic to and from Europe.

 In 1914, Fitzgerald broke his promise to Curley and attempted to run for a second consecutive term.
 Curley made common cause with Daniel Coakley, and they secured Fitzgerald's withdrawal by threatening to expose a dalliance he had with a cigarette girl, Elizabeth "Toodles" Ryan—who was only 24, the same age as Fitzgerald's daughter Rose—at a local gambling club.
 Curley was elected in January 1914 to his first of four terms as Boston mayor.

 Later political career

 In 1916, Fitzgerald unsuccessfully challenged incumbent United States Senator Henry Cabot Lodge.

 Fitzgerald won a close election for the House in 1918, but his opponent Peter F. Tague contested the race.
 Investigators found evidence of fraud in three precincts and when those precincts were eliminated they found Tague to be the winner.
 Fitzgerald served from March 4 until October 23, 1919, when the House voted unanimously that Fitzgerald had not won and that Tague had.

-In 1922, Fitzgerald unsuccessfully challenged incumbent Governor of Massachusetts Channing Cox.
+In 1922, Fitzgerald unsuccessfully challenged incumbent governor of Massachusetts Channing Cox.

+Fitzgerald served on the Port of Boston Authority from 1934-1948 and in 1942 ran a quixotic campaign for the U.S. Senate.
+He lost the Democratic primary to Congressman Joseph E. Casey.
+(Daniel Coakley finished a distant fourth.)